X

 This sacrament is also referred to as the sacrament of penance or confession.

-This sacrament of reconciliation is celebrated on the second and fourth weekends each month on Saturday after the 4:30 p.m.
-Mass and on Sunday after the 9:30 a.m.
+This sacrament of reconciliation is celebrated on the second and fourth weekends each month on Saturday beginning at 3:45 p.m. before 4:30 p.m.
+Mass and on Sunday at 8:45 a.m. before the 9:30 a.m.
 Mass.

 The director of religious formation is available to give "refresher courses" as needed with any parishioner upon request.